andrienko/date-format/README.md

 date-format
 ===

-** Warning!
-This is not released yet.
-Use at your own risk et cetera. **

-A lightweight (~1 kb) function fo format date "like in PHP".
+A lightweight (~3 kb) function fo format date "like in PHP".

 Also, not all of the php patterns are available (say, timezone-specific ones aren't!).
 If you need more complex implementation you should probably use [this](http://phpjs.org/functions/date/) or